MIAOUS-group/calibration-done-right/README.md

 The code presented runs under Fedora 30, and can also be made run on Ubuntu 18.04 LTS with minor tweaks

-(Notably lib cpupower may also be called libcpufreq)
+(Notably lib cpupower may also be called lib cpufreq)

 # Usage